gaurav-gogia/genie/README.md

 6. Adds gorilla mux for all handlers.
 7. Blazing Fast!
 Works almost instantly!

-### Contribution Guidelines (subject to change):
+### Contribution Guidelines :
-1. Star & Fork the repo.
+1. Fork the repo and create your branch from master.
-2. Propose an issue.
-3. Wait until that issue is assigned to you.
+2. Add the changes/fixes!
+3. Make sure your code lints.
-4. Make pull request on **development** branch!
+4. Issue that pull request (against `development` branch)!
-5. Enjoy!

-Take a look at project's wiki to understand the different parts of this little project.

 Please follow contribution guidelines to make things easy for everyone.
 Thanks ^.^